barbarossa22/td/README.md

 You can use Sphinx to autogenerate html with code documentation.
 Make build from source files with (cd to project's root directory, if you're not there):

-`sphinx-build -b html source build`
+`sphinx-build -b html sphinx_docs_source docs`

-Now it's possible to read the docs opening them in `build/index.html` and then surfing in the browser through the pages.
+Now it's possible to read the docs opening them in `docs/index.html` and then surfing in the browser through the pages.